chromium/chromium/docs/webui_build_configuration.md

 ```

 List of files params:
-static_files: List of HTML/CSS files that don't need any processing and will be
+static_files: Required parameter.
+List of
+              1) non Web Component HTML/CSS files (don't confuse with
+                 |css_files| below).
+These are passed to preprocess_if_expr()
-              included in the build verbatim.
-Don't confuse with |css_files|
+              2) JPG/PNG/SVG files.
+These are included in the build verbatim
-              below.
-Required parameter.
+                 without any preprocessing.

 web_component_files:  List of TS files that hold Web Component definitions with
                       equivalent HTML template files.
 These can be either native